Cruise Marketing: Attracting New Holidaymakers to Cruise

 The Case for Social Media

 Generally speaking, social media has never played a larger role in the decision making cycle of holidaymakers.
-Something we’ve discussed at length here, social media is not only a source of inspiration for 83% of holidaymakers using the internet for holiday research, it actively shapes holidays; 52% of travellers changed their travel plans based on social media.
+It is not only a source of inspiration for 83% of holidaymakers using the internet for holiday research, it actively shapes holidays; 52% of travellers changed their travel plans based on social media.

 “…it’s important not to fall into the trap of thinking that social media is a “young person’s” game.”